jmspit/dodo/src/include/network/doc/DEVELOPER.md

 The Certificate Authority (CA) signs a CSR into a PKC by writing a digital signature into it - after verifying the onwer of the public key (and thus the owner of the private key) is acurately described by the data in the CSR (the FQDN belongs to the owner of the public key).
-The dodo::network::X509Certificate class encapsulates CSR and PKC documents.

 The trust store, either system-wide or application-specific, defines which CA's *you* trust.